MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/permissions.md

     3. Repeat the previous step to add more users and groups.
     4. Select a role and select **Add**

-1: To create a new pipelines, you need **Create build pipeline** permissions.
+1: To create a new pipeline, you need **Create build pipeline** permissions.
 To add permission, open the security settings for all pipelines and verify that **Create build pipeline** is set to **Allow** for your security group.

 5. To remove a user or group from the list, select the user or group and select **Delete** :::image type="icon" source="../../media/icons/delete-icon.png" border="false":::.